Terms and Conditions

 14. Storage of documents

-Normally, we store documents or electronic documents that we have prepared or received in relation to an assignment for a certain period.
+Normally, we store documents or electronic documents that we have prepared or received in relation to an assignment for a certain period of time.
 We may later destroy/delete these documents without notifying the client.
 Documents are normally only electronically stored.
 We only store original documents (wills, mortgage bonds, debt instruments etc.) when there is a separate written agreement that we do so.

 Our general terms and conditions will normally be revised once a year and otherwise when need may arise.
-Updated conditions will be available on our home page www.svw.no.
+Updated conditions will be available on our website www.svw.no.

 17. Choice of law and legal venue